Blue Water Macro

 Purpose: Provide concise, insightful analysis of macro equity risks, specifically macro risks to the U.S. stock market.

-Team: The team–Conrad Gann, Farid Babayev, Richard Ling, David Santschi, and Drew Tilley–is a blend of experience and new talent.
+Team: The team–Conrad Gann, Richard Ling, David Santschi, and Drew Tilley–is a blend of experience and new talent.
 Conrad and David worked together at TrimTabs Investment Research, where David was the managing editor and lead content architect.
-Farid is the latest addition to the management team and focuses on the mutual fund ranking product.
 Richard has been with Blue Water Macro for three years and leads the ETFBeta.com product, while Drew is rolling out the portfolio optimizer for RiskModels.net.

 Data Sources: FactSet, ETFBeta.com, RiskModels.net, and SpiderRock Data & Analytics.